Human-Signals-Lab/AudioIMU/README.md

 Train and evaluate with 15 participants: _joint_trainfixlr_loso_individual.py_

-If you want to do a parameter search for your own setting, you can do someting similar as in script: _main_args_individuals.py_
+If you want to do a parameter search for your own setting (especially if you experiment with a new model architecture or your own data), you can do someting similar to script: _main_args_individuals.py_

+If you just want to run inference for the participants' data based on our developed models, you can do something similar to script: _sample_inference.ipynb_

 ====